imfaisii/laravel-image-background-remover/README.md

 - Just post an image with the key image to the endpoint <strong>/api/remove</strong>

 You will get a url to the image.
-There is no model trained for removing the images, so the results won't perfect.
+There is no model trained for removing the images, so the results won't be perfect.

 ## Contribution